 Best Dropbox Alternatives

 Back in the day, people had to carry around flash drives to share files with others.
 Then came the age of cloud storage, which totally revolutionized the way we managed and shared our files.
-One of the first companies that jumped on this trend was Dropbox, so it should come as no surprise that their name rings a bell for almost anyone who uses the internet nowadays.

 Not only did Dropbox allow people to share their files via the cloud, but it also enabled them to back up important data and access it from any device they wanted at any time.
 All it takes is a quick sign-in, and the rest is easy.